doofinder/php-doofinder/src/Management_V2/docs/Api/ItemsApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **itemTempDelete**
-> object itemTempDelete($hashid, $name, $item_id)
+> itemTempDelete($hashid, $name, $item_id)

-Deletes an item in the temporal index
+Deletes an item in the temporal index.

-Deletes an item given its id in the temporal index
+Deletes an item from the temporal index given its id.

 ### Example
 ```php